-Granite countertop sealers can be as varied as cars on a used car lot.
+It's important to realize granite countertop sealers can be as varied as cars on a used car lot.
 Add that to the different types, colors and grain size of granite, and you have a recipe for granite-sealing information gumbo soup.

 Let's first talk about granite and why it should be sealed.
 I knew my college degree in geology would pay off one day.
 The granite used for your countertops is a natural stone made up of different interlocking mineral crystals.

-The mineralogy is vastly different from granite to granite.
+It must be remembered that the mineralogy is vastly different from granite to granite.
 This difference produces the nearly infinite color ranges of granite, the size of the crystals and the porosity of the stone.

 Furthermore, some granites have very small cracks in them from natural stresses that happened while the granite was still part of a mountain.

-Colored fruit juices, cooking oils, grease, fats, marker pens and anything that has color in it can seep into these small fissures and cracks.
+Another key point is colored fruit juices, cooking oils, grease, fats, marker pens and anything that has color in it can seep into these small fissures and cracks.
 The resulting discoloration can be very difficult to remove.

 Granite sealers should be applied to the polished surfaces of the granite when there's very little airborne dust.